Martins3/Martins3.github.io/docs/bmbt/uefi-beginner.md

 The Driver Binding Protocol can be installed directly using the UEFI Boot Service `InstallMultipleProtocolInterfaces()`.

+#### 使用 pci 作为参考
 主要参考
 - [Driver Binding Protocol](https://edk2-docs.gitbook.io/edk-ii-uefi-driver-writer-s-guide/9_driver_binding_protocol)
 - [PCI Driver Design Guidelines](https://edk2-docs.gitbook.io/edk-ii-uefi-driver-writer-s-guide/18_pci_driver_design_guidelines)

-使用 pci 作为同一个例子:

-> The PCI bus driver consumes the services of the `PCI_ROOT_BRIDGE_IO_PROTOCOL` and uses those services to enumerate the PCI controllers present in the system.
+The PCI bus driver consumes the services of the `PCI_ROOT_BRIDGE_IO_PROTOCOL` and uses those services to enumerate the PCI controllers present in the system.
-> In this example, the PCI bus driver detected a disk controller, a graphics controller, and a USB host controller.
+In this example, the PCI bus driver detected a disk controller, a graphics controller, and a USB host controller.
-> As a result, the PCI bus driver produces three child handles with the `EFI_DEVICE_PATH_PROTOCOL` and the `EFI_PCI_IO_PROTOCOL`.[^2]
+As a result, the PCI bus driver produces three child handles with the `EFI_DEVICE_PATH_PROTOCOL` and the `EFI_PCI_IO_PROTOCOL`.[^2]

 分析对应的代码流程: